 Under a repurchase agreement, a Fund purchases a security and obtains a simultaneous commitment from the seller (a bank or, to the extent permitted by the Investment Company Act of 1940, as amended (the "1940 Act"), a recognized securities dealer) to repurchase the security at an agreed-upon price and date (usually seven days or less from the date of original purchase).
 The resale price is in excess of the purchase price and reflects an agreed-upon market rate of interest unrelated to the coupon rate on the purchased security.
 Such transactions afford a Fund the opportunity to earn a return on its cash at what is expected to be minimal market/issuer risk.
 A Fund may invest in a repurchase agreement that does not produce a positive return to the Fund if Loomis Sayles believes it is appropriate to do so under the circumstances (for example, to help protect the Fund's uninvested cash against the risk of loss during periods of market turmoil).
 There is a risk that the seller may fail to repurchase the underlying security.
-In such event, a Fund would attempt to exercise rights with respect to the underlying security, including possible disposition in the market.
-However, a Fund may be subject to various delays and risks of loss, including possible declines in the value of the underlying security, possible reduced levels of income, inability to enforce rights and expenses involved in attempted enforcement.
+In such event, a Fund may be subject to various delays and risks of loss, including possible declines in the value of the underlying security, possible reduced levels of income, inability to enforce rights and expenses involved in attempted enforcement.
 Repurchase agreements maturing in more than seven days may be considered illiquid securities.